Get 50% Discount Offer 26 Days

 If you’re encountering the “err_connection_refused” error message in your Chrome browser, there are several potential causes to consider.

-- It’s also worth disabling any proxy server settings that might interfere.
+• It’s also worth turning off any proxy server settings that might interfere.

-- Additionally, verify your IP address and consider using public DNS addresses if needed to bypass potential DNS-related problems.
+• Additionally, verify your IP address and consider using public DNS addresses to bypass potential DNS-related problems.

-By understanding the common causes and applying systematic fixes, you can ensure a smoother browsing experience.
+Understanding the common causes and applying systematic fixes can ensure a smoother browsing experience.

 How to fix the ERR_CONNECTION_REFUSED error